-Our Mission: Portland Meet Portland welcomes and befriends immigrants and refugees, enriching community by creating mutually beneficial mentoring opportunities that promote cross-cultural learning, enhance work skills and build trust..
+Our Mission: Portland Meet Portland welcomes and befriends immigrants and refugees and engages diverse cultures.
+We enrich community through mutually beneficial mentoring opportunities and dialogue that promotes cross-cultural learning, enhances work skills, and builds trust.

 - Cherish and Respect Differences